Migarve55/CMinusMinus/README.md

   - passByReference: passing arguments to a function example.
   - primesGenerator: as the name indicates, it generates primes until a max number inputed by the user.
   - loops: shows you loops and basic control flow keywords.
+  - typeInference: Shows you how the types are promoted.